 To assess the contractor’s implementation of NIST SP 800-171 at the corporate and entity level, DoD has developed a standard assessment methodology.
 The NIST SP 800-171 DoD Assessment Methodology is the strategic assessment of how the contractor implements the mandatory cybersecurity requirements.
 The methodology provides means to assess the contractor’s implementation of the NIST requirements as a transition to full implementation of the CMMC.

-The critical requirement of NIST 800-171 compliance is the availability of the System Security Plan (SSP) and documenting the assessment results in the Plan of Action and Milestones (POA&M).
+The critical requirement of NIST SP 800-171 compliance is the availability of the System Security Plan (SSP) and documenting the assessment results in the Plan of Action and Milestones (POA&M).
 The SSP provides an overview of the technology and security processes that the organization possesses.
-POA&M, in turn, documents NIST requirements not met by the assessed organization.
-Thus, the SSP and POA&M are vital evidence for NIST compliance required by the DoD.
+POA&M, in turn, documents NIST requirements the assessed organization failed to meet.
+Thus, the SSP and POA&M are vital evidence for NIST compliance.
 Both documents should be uploaded and updated in the Supplier Performance Risk System (SPRS), the source which produces Performance Information (PI) assessments for the DoD.

-The NIST Assessment Methodology consists of three levels that reflect the depth of the assessment and the level of confidence in the assessment outcomes.
+The NIST Assessment Methodology consists of three levels.
+These levels reflect the depth of the assessment and the level of confidence in the assessment outcomes.
 The levels are defined as follows:

 Basic assessment is the contractor’s self-assessment based on reviewing and scoring the SSP.
 Due to the self-performed nature, the basic assessment results in a confidence level of “Low.”